Another Gay Movie

 Another Gay Movie is a 2006 American romantic comedy film directed by Todd Stephens.
-It follows four gay friends, Andy, Jarod, Nico and Griff, who vow upon graduating high school that they will all lose their "anal virginity" before their friend's Labor Day party.
+It follows four gay friends, Andy, Jarod, Nico and Griff, who vow upon graduating from high school that they will all lose their "anal virginity" before their friend's Labor Day party.
 The film takes content from the 1999 teen comedy American Pie.
 A sequel, Another Gay Sequel: Gays Gone Wild!, was released in 2008.

 Plot

-The story centers around four gay friends who have recently graduated from San Torum High School.
-Andy (Michael Carbonaro) is an awkward, sex-crazed character who frequently masturbates with his mother's fruits and vegetables.
-Jarod (Jonathan Chase) is a handsome and fit jock who is quite insecure.
-Griff (Mitch Morris) is a nerdy, well-dressed guy who is secretly in love with Jarod.
-Nico (Jonah Blechman) is the most flamboyant, outgoing, and effeminate of the group.
+Four gay friends have recently graduated from San Torum High School.
+Andy is an awkward, sex-crazed character who frequently masturbates with his drag queen mother's fruits and vegetables.
+Jarod is a handsome and fit jock who is quite insecure.
+Griff is a nerdy, well-dressed guy who is secretly in love with Jarod.
+Nico is the most flamboyant, outgoing, and effeminate of the group.
 The four of them decide to make a pact to have sex by the end of the summer.
 Each boy proceeds to pursue sex in different ways, with both tragic and comedic results.
-Nico tries to secure an online date with a man named Ryder (Matthew Rush), but ends up with the grandfather (George Marcy) of their lesbian friend Muffler.
-Jarod seeks out fellow jocks, including a baseball pitcher named Beau (James Getzlaff), while Griff tries to earn the affection of Angel (Darryl Stephens), a male stripper; Jarod and Griff leave these men to have sex with each other instead, because they are in love.
-Andy, having failed to seduce his long-time crush, his math teacher, Mr. Puckov (Graham Norton), has a threesome with the rejected Beau and Angel.
-Much of the humor comes from how awkward each boy is at romance and how naive they are about sex.
-Each plot backfires horribly, until the boys finally begin to change their attitudes towards sex at the end of the film.
+Nico tries to secure an online date with a man named Ryder, but ends up with the grandfather of their lesbian athlete friend “Muffler”.
+Out of the group, it is Muffler who is the most advanced at sex and dating; she proceeds to give the boys any helpful advice where she can, despite being a lesbian, all the while remaining focused on seducing the all-female cheer team.
+Jarod seeks out fellow jocks, including a baseball pitcher named Beau, while Griff tries to earn the affection of Angel, a male stripper; Jarod and Griff leave these men to have sex with each other instead, because they are in love.
+Andy, having failed to seduce his long-time crush, his math teacher, Mr. Puckov, has a threesome with the rejected Beau and Angel.